slash4-de/openstack/source/day2.rst

 In your previous interaction with OpenStack, you learned how to create a new virtual machine instance and associate it with a network.
 We hope you enjoyed this!

 Today you will see OpenStack in more action.
+So let's get started

 Below are the learning objectives for today:

 1. Creating an empty disk volume